yi-Xu-0100/hub-mirror/README_EN.md

 ### `static_list` (recommended)

 `static_list`  is repos only mirror, but don't get list from repo api dynamically (the white/black list is still available), like 'repo1,repo2,repo3'.
+The `${{ github.event.repository.name }}` used by `static_list` in the template repository only specifies the current repository (ie, the template repository).
+At the same time, you need to pay attention to the following issues when setting the repository name:

+- Pay attention to the case and symbols of the repository name.
+- The current action `hub-mirror-action@v0.09` will synchronize all repositories and create all repositories cloned under `GitHub` in another `hub`.
+- The current action `hub-mirror-action@v0.09` **can not complete** the mirror synchronization for the private repository, it may interrupt the synchronization process and cause some repositories to not be synchronized.

+## Single repository usage

+Because `static_list` only sets the current repository, you can choose to place `.github/workflows/sync2gitee.yml` in the **same path** of any repository without adding the parameters, to realize the configuration of synchronizing only the repository containing the file.

+PS: You also need [Configuration Parameters](#configuration-parameter).

 ## Thanks